Large-group awareness training

-The term large-group awareness training (LGAT) refers to activities—usually offered by groups with links to the human potential movement—which claim to increase self-awareness and to bring about desirable transformations in individuals' personal lives.

-LGATs are unconventional; they often take place over several days, and may compromise participants' mental wellbeing.

-LGAT programs may involve several hundred people at a time.

-Though early definitions cited LGATs as featuring unusually long durations, more recent texts describe trainings lasting from a few hours to a few days.

-Forsyth and Corazzini cite Lieberman (1994) as suggesting "that at least 1.3 million Americans have taken part in LGAT sessions".
+Large-group awareness training (LGAT) is a type of personal development training claimed to increase self-awareness and facilitate constructive personal change.
+LGATs typically involve intensive group sessions, often lasting several consecutive days, with hundreds of participants led by facilitators.

+LGATs emerged from the encounter group and human potential movements of the 1960s and 1970s and include commercial self-improvement programs such as Erhard Seminars Training (EST), Landmark Forum, and Lifespring.
+Academic research has reached mixed conclusions regarding their effectiveness and psychological effects: some studies have reported positive outcomes, while others have raised concerns about psychological stress, adverse reactions, and the methods used in some programs.

 Definitions of LGAT

 In 2005 Rubinstein compared large-group awareness training to certain principles of cognitive therapy, such as the idea that people can change their lives by reinterpreting the way they view external circumstances.

 In the 1997 collection of essays Consumer Research: Postcards from the edge, discussing behavioral and economic studies, the authors contrast the "enclosed locations" used in Large Group Awareness Trainings with the relatively open environment of a "variety store".

 The Handbook of Group Psychotherapy (1994) characterised LGAT as focusing on "philosophical, psychological and ethical issues" relating "to personal effectiveness, decision-making, personal responsibility, and commitment."

 Psychologist Dennis Coon's textbook, Psychology: A Journey, defines the LGAT as referring to programs claiming "to increase self-awareness and facilitate constructive personal change".
 Coon further defines Large Group Awareness Training in his book Introduction to Psychology.
 Coon and Mitterer emphasize the commercial nature of several LGAT organizations.